Find Your Power!

 - 1 follow-up coaching call to put strategies into practice.

 *Payment plans may be available on a case-by-case basis.
-Additional assessment in memory and processing available at additional cost.
+Additional assessment in memory, executive functioning and other processing areas available at additional cost.

 Who and What Can I Assess?

 I can assess cognitive, achievement and processing abilities as relevant to the identification of Specific Learning Disabilities in the state of Washington.
-I can also identify processing strengths and weaknesses and make educational recommendations based on that profile of strengths and weaknesses.
+I can also identify processing strengths and weaknesses, including executive functioning skills, and make educational recommendations based on that profile of strengths and weaknesses.

-I cannot make medical or mental health diagnoses such as ADHD or ASD.
+I cannot make medical or mental health diagnoses such as ADHD or ASD, though I can identify cognitive processing patterns and executive functioning weaknesses.
 If you have a pre-12 grade child and believe your child would be eligible for special education services, I recommend pursuing psycho-educational assessment through your child's school district.
-In oder to avoid a conflict of interest, I currently am not evaluating students in the Camas School District.
+In oder to avoid a conflict of interest, I only work with Camas School District students in the summer.

 - Cognitive Processing rating scales that can be completed by self, parents and/or teachers as desired.